TheOnesThatWereAbroad/PodcastSummarization/paper/README.md

 # Notes about papers

-### TODO
+### Our idead

 - Preprocessing:
-    - create *brass set*    (Boezio)
+    - start from *brass set* (boezio)
-    - Tokens that correspond to URLs, email addresses, @mentions, #hashtags, and those excessively long tokens (>25 characters) are directly removed from the summaries (Murro)
+    - tokens that correspond to URLs, email addresses, @mentions, #hashtags, and those excessively long tokens (>25 characters) are directly removed from the summaries (simmy)
-    - Remove sponsorships (regex or classifier)  (Murro)
+    - Remove sponsorships (regex of IDF) (simmy)
-    - need to have a maximum length of transcription of 1024 token.
-So use some sentence rank algorithm or just select the first 1024 tokens
+    - split transcription per chuck (using RoBERTa or something else) (split sentece using nltk) (murro)
-    - *Sentences rank* should select the most important sentences (TextRank, IDF, Hierarchical) or also [Windowing Models](./papers_state-of-art-abstractive-summarization/deep_reinforced_model_abstr_summarization.pdf) seems promising (Boezio)
+    - build a classifier for the salience of each chunk  (boezio)
-    - Concat **categories** (Boezio)
+        - extract features using TF-IDF from chunk  (boezio)
-- Training: (Murro)
+        - target is creates using BERT-score F1 (or ROUGE) (chunk is labelled as positive if the score is greater than a threshold (τ=0.2 was used for ROUGE, to understand for BERTscore), otherwise negative)
-    - BART/BART with Longformer attention
+        - vector is fed to a feedforward and a softmax layer to predict if the segment is salient (setting threshold to 0.5) (maybe Cat boost)
-    - RL loss
+    - obtain a list of salient chunks (chunks that are predicted as salient) (max 1024 token)  (murro)
-- Prediction:
+    - concat the chunks into a text (murro)
-    - Ensemble
+    - BART model is used to generate the summary (murro)

 ### Summary